OrnellaAsp/docs/docsrc/sf.md

 The core package is installed using a Salesforce package deployment link.

-For a sandbox organisation this link is:
+For a sandbox organisation this link is:<br/>
 <https://test.salesforce.com/packaging/installPackage.apexp?p0=04t240000006Usj>

-For a live or development organisation this link is:
+For a live or development organisation this link is:<br/>
 <https://login.salesforce.com/packaging/installPackage.apexp?p0=04t240000006Usj>

 When installing make sure that the package is accessible by all Salesforce users (this is not the default).<br/>